What we do

 We are here for you!
 If you have questions, concerns, or comments, or just want to connect with other UDN patients and families, please reach out to us by email at email@example.com.

 The UDN PEER group publishes a quarterly newsletter for patients and families in the UDN.
-The newsletter includes patient and family stories, updates on the PEER activities and the UDN network, and resources tailored to the UDN community’s needs.
+The newsletter includes patient and family stories, updates on UDN PEER activities and the UDN, and resources tailored to the UDN community’s needs.
 Check out our most recent version here or our archive of previous newsletters here.

-Meghan Halley (PEER Co-Chair) lives in Menlo Park, CA with her three children, ages 7, 6 and 3.
+Meghan Halley (UDN PEER Co-Chair) lives in Menlo Park, CA with her three children, ages 7, 6, and 3.
 Her middle son, Philip, is a patient in the UDN, though he remains undiagnosed at this point.

 Kara Anderson lives in Charlottesville, VA.
 She is very grateful to the UDN.
 After being undiagnosed for years, she was given a conclusive diagnosis at the Duke site in 2018.
 She looks forward to celebrating with present and future UDN participants who get closer to and achieve a diagnosis through this instrumental program.